Blog

 Table of Contents

-What Is an AI Ticketing System?
+What is an AI Ticketing System?

 Traditional ticketing systems depend heavily on manual effort.
 Agents must read, categorize, and assign each ticket individually, often leading to slower response times, higher workloads, and inconsistent prioritization.